krishnachaitanya0107/SpaceXApp/README.md

 An App that displays information about SpaceX crew members and ships .

+# Download

+Go to [Releases](https://github.com/krishnachaitanya0107/SpaceXApp/releases) to download the latest APK

 # Features

 - Consumes a REST API to get and display information about Space-X crew members and ships